Mezcalito/puppet-ferm/README.md

 #### `chain`

 Specifies the netfilter chain (within the current table) this rule will be inserted to.
 Common predefined chain names are "INPUT", "OUTPUT", "FORWARD","PREROUTING", "POSTROUTING", depending on the table.
-See the netfilter documentation for details.
 If you specify a non-existing chain here, ferm will add the rule to a custom chain with that name.

 #### `description`